Prince Harry and Meghan Markle's New Charity Has an Official Name, and It Suits Them Perfectly

 We first learned that Harry and Meghan would be breaking away from their charity with William and Kate back in November.
-The Sunday Times reported that Prince William and Prince Harry were considering creating two separate offices at Kensington Palace, which would allow the Duke and Duchess of Sussex to forge their own path and would also reflect the increasingly different responsibilities that are being taken on by both couples.
+The Sunday Times reported that William and Harry were considering creating two separate offices at Kensington Palace, which would allow the Duke and Duchess of Sussex to forge their own path and would also reflect the increasingly different responsibilities that are being taken on by both couples.
 On March 14, the Cambridge and Sussex households were officially separated, as agreed by the queen and Prince Charles.
 Essentially, the couples will each do business as two teams rather than one, and it will give Prince Harry and Meghan Markle more autonomy now that their first child, baby Archie, is here.

 "This long-planned move will ensure that permanent support arrangements for The Duke and Duchess's work are in place as they start their family and move to their official residence at Frogmore Cottage," the palace said in a statement in March.
 Meghan and Harry's office will move from Kensington Palace to Buckingham, which is also the queen's professional place of residence.

 Harry and Meghan are now breaking away from the Royal Foundation, which is their joint charity with William and Kate.
 The Royal Foundation revolves around four main themes of work: mental health, wildlife and conservation, young people, and the armed forces community.
 Meghan officially joined as a patron in May 2018, but the couple will now pursue those philanthropic efforts separately.

 A statement explained, "The Royal Foundation will become the principal charitable and philanthropic vehicle for The Duke and Duchess of Cambridge.
 The Duke and Duchess of Sussex will establish their own new charitable foundation with transitional operating support from The Royal Foundation.
 In addition both couples will continue to work together on projects in the future, including on The Foundation's mental health program, Heads Together."